 Lawyers or law graduates with legal work experience who have a strong demonstrated interest in securities law and wish to establish or expand a practice in this area of specialization

-Jason is a senior legal counsel and special advisor with the Financial and Consumer Services Commission in Saint John, New Brunswick.
+Jason is an Associate Professor at the Université de Moncton Faculty of Law and Member of the Canadian Securities Administrators Investor Advisory Panel.
 As an experienced securities regulator, Jason shares how obtaining an LLM in Securities Law has assisted him to better handle practical issues that arise with his work.

 All Professional LLM students can benefit from our wide range of student services: